 - Easy baked ham or an oven roasted turkey for the holidays.

-- Grilled hamburger, grilled chicken breast, or turkey burger for a weeknight dinner idea or a summertime BBQ.
+- Grilled chicken breast, my best hamburger recipe or turkey burger for a weeknight dinner idea or a summertime BBQ.

 - Compliment your crispy lemon baked fish or grilled salmon with roasted carrots for a lighter meal.